 Infected gums and abscessed teeth are also sources of potential infection to other parts of your pet's body.
 For example, bacteria can enter the blood stream and damage the heart and other organs.
 A bad odor from your pet's mouth is a good indication that your pet's teeth need to be cleaned.
-For more info see below.

-CET Hextra Chews are a good treat for your pet and good for their teeth.
-The chews are made out of rawhide strips and have Chlorhexidine on it which provides antiseptic activity for up to 24 hours.
+- CET Hextra Chews are a good treat for your pet and good for their teeth.
+The chews are made out of rawhide strips and have chlorhexidine on it which provides antiseptic activity for up to 24 hours.
 These chews can be given once a day or even once every other day.